bradarnst/newcv/src/partials/_experience.md

 ###### Buildit @ Wipro Digital &mdash; London, UK | Sep 2018 - Nov 2020

-As a **Principal Consultant** for Buildit @ Wipro Digital, consulted internally and externally as an Enterprise Technology Architect and Engineering Manager.
-Buildit is a talented, highly-performing team within Wipro Digital that provides multidisciplinary consultancy for engineering and digital transformation.
+As a **Principal Consultant** for Buildit @ Wipro Digital provided expert consultation both internally and externally as an Enterprise Technology Architect and Engineering Manager, devising and executing digital transformation strategies, API strategies, and cloud architectures to drive client success and improve operational efficiencies.

 As **Enterprise Architect** responsible for architecture, strategy and digital transformation consults for clients and within Buildit.
 Areas of responsibilities include: API strategy, digital transformation, enterprise integration, cloud strategy/architecture, devops, digital transformation, engineering transformation and agile ways of working.